 - Hey, It's That Guy!: Ralph Cifaretto is on the right side of the law, A.J.
 Soprano bullies a young Matt Murdock, and Spiros Vondas is finally getting some Justice.

 - Happy Hogan is Matt's partner in the law firm.

 - Ben Affleck does not look back on this experience fondly, stating that wearing a costume was "a source of humiliation".
 Considering he's taking up Batman's cape and cowl, though, it may have been the backlash from the Hollywood Hype Machine more than anything.

 - Averted with Writer/Director Mark Steven Johnson - you would expect him to dislike the theatrical cut of the film due to Executive Meddling that left an entire subplot on the cutting room floor, but on the Daredevil: Director's Cut DVD, he states that whilst he likes some of the scenes added to the theatrical cut, he feels the Director's Cut was a superior film due to keeping various elements cut from the original release.

 - Promoted Fanboy: Ben Affleck was reportedly a fan of the Daredevil comics as a kid and wrote the foreword for the collection of Daredevil issues his buddy Kevin Smith wrote.

-- Romance on the Set: Affleck was still involved with Jennifer Lopez and Garner with Scott Foley at the time, but after those relationships ended, Affleck and Garner became happily married with children.
+- Romance on the Set: Affleck was still involved with Jennifer Lopez and Garner with Scott Foley at the time, but after those relationships ended, Affleck and Garner became married with children for ten years.

 - Scully Box: Used on Michael Clarke Duncan of all people.
 While he is every bit as imposing as his comics counterpart at 6'5", They still had to make him appear more imposing when next to Ben Affleck, who stands at 6'4".
 Helped by the fact that Duncan is far more muscular than Affleck, making him seem bigger.